akdasa-studios/shlokas-core/docs/models.md

 Verse --> VerseNumber : has
 Verse --> Book : belongs to
 Verse --> Synonym : has many
-Verse --> Transliteration : has
+Verse --> Text : has
 Verse --> Translation : has
 Verse --> "M" Collection : belongs to